 “I feel so lucky to have a job that I love.
 Once you find your passion, never stop learning and exploring.
 Don’t be afraid to fail.
 If your company or organization allows for professional development, take them up on it and be open minded.
 I thought for sure I’d be working in human rights.
 I felt lost for a while but kept pushing forward and searching for the right role.
 Now, instead of working for the nonprofits themselves, I work with them.”

-You can visit our website to learn more about the Master’s Certificate in Project Management, Business Process Improvement Using Lean Six Sigma and Performance Metrics, as well as all of CPED’s new online programs.
+You can visit our website to learn more about the Master’s Certificate in Project Management and Business Process Improvement Using Lean Six Sigma and Performance Metrics.
 Check out more stories from our community in the 75th Anniversary section of our blog.